varunkumardev/amitmerchant1990.github.io/_drafts/be-like-terminator.md

 They are doing so because they are assigned with the commands to pull out the respective tasks and you can see in the movie that how far they go in order to achieve so.
 They are so focused in accomplishing their task that don't even mind killing people if that can help achieve the end result.

-We can't get to the level of focus these terminors possess but if we can hold of even 30-40% of it, our life would be changed dramatically
+We can't get to the level of focus these terminators possess but if we can hold of even 30-40% of it, our life would be changed dramatically

 ## Result Oriented

 Because terminator are focused to their end goals, it also makes them result oriented in the process.
-As the name suggests a "Terminator" would try to gets terminated if its end goal is met.
+As the name suggests a "Terminator" would try to gets itself terminated if its end goal is met.

 They would beat the hell out of their opponent irrespective of the fact that their goal is achieved or not and try to get to the goal as close as possible.